The very first day of the year two thousand nineteen on the train station of ukrainian town Berehove.

 This summer stage on the edge of the town is called the Amphitheatre.

-The stage was obviously not abandoned and serving its purpose — the seats were all new and everything was clean.
+The stage was obviously not abandoned and serving its purpose — the seats were all new, and everything was clean.

-Other bridges are just being bridges.
+Other bridges were just being bridges.

 There were unusual private houses in some places.